SP8DE/sp8de-client-sdk/README.md

 ```

 ### Store wallets in localstorage
-Methods for storing wallet in the storage use the choice between `wallets` and `user` keys in localstorage (for situations where the user-object in the application)*
+Methods for storing wallet in the storage use the choice between `wallets` and `user` keys in localstorage (for situations where the user-object in the application).
 If in localstorage has a `user` key, then wallet will be added to him in key `wallets`.